cridonoso/cridonoso.github.io/markdown/ecqq.md

 The Ministry conducted extensive citizen surveys to collect data on various topics such as <i>education, healthcare, economic development, and social justice</i>.

 Universities across Chile (<i>Universidad de Concepcion, Universidad de Chile, Pontificia Universidad Católica de Chile, and Universidad del desarrollo</i>) were then tasked with analyzing and synthesizing the survey results to identify key themes and priorities

+### Team Group
+The team was composed of an interdisciplinary group ranging from software engineers to political scientists.
+In particular, I was responsible for data manipulation, modeling, and the design of the PostgreSQL database.